Mustafa Centre: History

+In 1990, Mustafa; his eldest son, Mustaq Ahmad; and Samsuddin, founded Mohamed Mustafa and Samsudin Co Pte Ltd (MMSCPL),.
 As their business expanded, they bought a shophouse on Syed Alwi Road.
 Subsequently, they bought the neighboring units and decided to build a new shopping mall to house their business.
-The business expanded internationally, to Chennai, in 2000.
+Eventually, in 1995, the store expanded to become Mustafa Centre – a 75,000- square feet department store with a 130-room hotel.
+MMSCPL went public in 2011, with its first bonds sold in February 2014.

+In 2008, Mustaq Ahmad made it to the Forbes list of the 40 richest Singaporeans (at number 38).

 On 2 April 2020, Mustafa Centre was identified as one of the many COVID-19 clusters, with over 100 cases among the foreign workers' dormitories being attributed to it.
 It closed and underwent a disinfection thereafter, and was reopened partially on 6 May 2020, after Singapore authorities eased its preventive measures to contain the spread of the virus.
 Since the reopening, operating hours were adjusted to 9.30am - 11.30pm daily due to high electricity costs and rental costs, previously it was operated 24 hours.
+Now they are operating for 24 hours again.

 On 27 August 2020, Mustaq announced cost-cutting measures which affected the salaries of some workers, and non-renewal of work permits of its foreign workers.
 The company had also worked with various unions and government entities to help redeploy its excess workers resulting from the pandemic to other companies, avoiding the necessity of a retrenchment exercise.

+In 28 October 2025, Mustafa rolled out its online ecommerce website after years of customers' requests.
+During COVID-19, it lost customers as they were unable to patronise the shopping mall physically.

 Facilities

 Mustafa Centre houses the Mustafa department store, which caters mainly to the budget market.
-The department store consists of two shopping centres: one retailing jewelry and household appliances and functioning as a supermarket, and the other selling a variety of other products such as books, DVDs, watches, electronic goods, footwear, toys and clothing.
+The department store consists of two shopping centres: one retailing jewelry and household appliances and functioning as a supermarket, and the other selling a variety of other products such as books, DVDs, watches, electronic goods, footwear, toys, and clothing.

 Mustafa Centre sells more than 300,000 items and provides many services such as foreign exchange and travel arrangements.
 In late 2011, Mustafa Centre opened a new rooftop restaurant named Kebabs ‘n Curries in its new wing.
 The restaurant serves a range of Asian dishes from 5 pm till 2 am daily.

+Current and Planned Overseas Operations

+India

+The business expanded internationally, to Chennai, India, in 2000 with an 8,000 sq ft jewellery shop called Mustafa Goldmart, housed in a 16,000 sq ft building.

+Bangladesh

+Mustafa Centre has also expanded its reach into Dhaka, Bangladesh in 2012, opening a chain store called Mustafa Mart at the Bashundhara City mall.